-In 1922 Colcord began collecting American songs of the sea.
-She remembers how this came about:
+In 1922 Colcord began formally collecting American songs of the sea.
+Many of the songs Colcord learned in childhood appeared in the pages of her first book, Roll and Go.
+She remembered how this came about:

-From: Joanna Colcord, “Childhood At Sea An Early Education In The Realities Of Life,” Portland Sunday Telelgram and Sunday Press Herald, July 12, 1936.
+From: Joanna Colcord, “Childhood At Sea: An Early Education In The Realities Of Life,” Portland Sunday Telegram and Sunday Press Herald, July 12, 1936.

-About the songs in Roll and Go, Colcord says:
+About the songs in Roll and Go, Colcord said: